vidyadharcodes/100-Days-of-Code-The-Complete-Python-ProBootcamp/README.md

-This is my python journey of joining Angela's Yu 100 Days Python Bootcamp.
+This is my python journey of joining Angela Yu's 100 Days Python Bootcamp.